Is Your Fat Aging Faster Than You? How Adipose Tissue Controls Lifespan and Disease

 Q1: What exactly does "adipose tissue aging" mean in practical terms?

-Adipose tissue aging refers to the accumulation of functional changes in fat cells and the tissue environment over time — including shifts in fat distribution toward more harmful visceral depots, increased inflammation, reduced metabolic flexibility, and altered hormone secretion.
+It refers to functional changes in fat cells—shifts toward visceral depots, increased inflammation, reduced metabolic flexibility, and altered hormone secretion (Wang et al., 2025).
 These changes contribute to metabolic disease risk and accelerated systemic aging.

 Q2: Can I measure my adipose tissue's biological age?